Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (National Coffee Association)

-2019 was a ideal year for coffee drinkers.
-Prices were at the lowest per pound than they have been in over a decade, but pandemic impacts have bumped the prices back up and have yet to match 2019 levels.
+2019 was an ideal year for coffee consumers.
+According to the National Coffee Association, prices reached their lowest per-pound level in over a decade, but pandemic-related supply chain disruptions bumped prices back up and have yet to return to 2019 levels.

 US Coffee Statistics